 What kind of jobs are there?

-Now that we know the two types of clients you can have, let’s talk about all the different types of photography jobs, and image usage you can have.
+Now that we know the two main types of clients you can have, let’s talk about all the different types of photography jobs, and image usage you can have.

 Editorial – this means images to be used by a magazine in their magazine to talk about their content – a feature story, or a filler piece.
 The above images are from a feature magazine shoot.